Skip to main content

 Image Courtesy of St. Paul’s Cathedral

-Attending a service at London church on Christmas Day
+Attending a service at a London church on Christmas Day

 Heading to church on Christmas Day is a tradition in some households, and many churches and cathedrals around London host services to commemorate the day.
 You can either check the timetable of a local church near your hotel and head along to whatever services they’re hosting, or you can go big by visiting an iconic London institution like St. Paul’s or Westminster Abbey.